-In Luke 24:13-35 is told the story of the two disciples on the road to Emmaus after Jesus resurrection.
-Jesus meets up with them and begins to share with them what the Scriptures had to say about himself.
+In Luke 24:13-35 is told the story of the two disciples on the road to Emmaus after Jesus’ resurrection.
+Jesus met up with them and began to share with them what the Scriptures had to say about himself.
 Surely they knew these passages already.
-But it is not until Jesus give them illumination that they understand them.
+But it is not until Jesus gave them illumination that they understand them.
 And that is what the Holy Spirit does for us today; taking the words on a page that anyone can read, and transforming them into the Word of God for us.
 Apart from the Bible and the Holy Spirit’s instruction, we cannot know God.

 Use Them Wisely

 The Wesleyan Quadrilateral is a useful aid in understanding how we develop our theology.
 Church tradition, personal experience, and reason can be useful tools in the development of your personal theology.
 Use them wisely, and they will enhance your understanding of God.
 Use them incorrectly, and you will likely find that you have drifted from the true faith.
 Keep God’s word, illuminated by the Holy Spirit, at the heart of your theology.
 When you do, you will find yourself as a well-approved workman.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.